anirudh-bijay/direct-address-table/README.md

 # direct-address-table

-Header-only C++ implementation of a direct-address table as described in *Introduction to Algorithms, Third Edition (3rd. ed.)*.
+Header-only C++ implementation of a direct-address table as described in *Introduction to Algorithms, Third Edition (2009)*.
 The interface is similar to that of `std::unordered_map` as specified in the C++17 Standard, with a few exceptions:

 - The elements of the container *are* ordered.
 - There are no node-level operations (`extract`, `merge`, certain overloads of `insert`, etc.).